 6. Towards the end of the exemption cycle the MAC conducts a ten-claim post payment review.
 How are the claims selected?

 The ten-claim sample is based on claims subject to the OPD PA program submitted during the exemption period.
-This means that the claims selected will be from the timeframe in which you were exempt.
+This means that the claims selected will be from the timeframe in which you were exempt and are randomly selected.

 7. Does the exemption process exempt providers from all OPD PA services?